n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 ]
 ```

-##  Sort data
+##  Sort items
-Depending on your use-case, you might want to sort the data returned by the last node.
-You can sort the data based on the integer values (for example, id or age) or string (for example, name).
+Depending on your use-case, you might want to sort the items returned by the last node.
+You can sort the items based on the integer values (for example, id or age) or string (for example, name).

-### 1. Sort data based on an integer value
+### 1. Sort items based on an integer value
-You can sort the data based on a field that has numerical values using the Function node.
+You can sort the items based on a field that has numerical values using the Function node.

-If the data structure of the incoming data is similar to the following.
+If the incoming data is similar to the following.
 ```js
  [
   {